Table of Contents

 Can using too many tools slow down development?

 Absolutely.
 More tools mean more complexity.
-The key is balance; only use what truly adds value.
+The key is balance: use only what truly adds value.
 At Differenz System, we believe in keeping the stack lean and focused to avoid tool overload.

 Why are version control tools like Git important?